Grossley/UTDR_InGameTileEditor/README.txt

 "R": Redoes your most recent action using the novel history tracking feature.
 (Undo/Redo feature)
 "G": Turns off all text and other GUI stuff in the way of the game (yeah!!!!!!!!!!!!!!!!)
+????????
+"5": Toggles mode switching on and off

 If you exit a room without saving then re-enter, you can restore your most recent changes using "R" in order to save.